jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 			{
 				"funcName":"",
 				"funcTitle":"Public Image",
-				"funcP":"The public base mirror image provided by JD Cloud contains multiple distribution editions of Linux and Windows.
-The Public Image contains the initial system environment or basic software, and the user can configure the application environment and related software configuration according to actual application demands."
+				"funcP":"The Public Base Impage provided by JD Cloud include multiple distribution editions of Linux and Windows.
+The Public Image is comprised of the initial system environment or basic software, which can be configured independently according to the actual application demands."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"Private Image",
-				"funcP":"Based on custom mirror image created by own VM, it could use for deploying VM with consistent environment quickly in batch.
-In addition, it also supports users share their Private Images with other JD Cloud users to use."
+				"funcP":"Based on custom image created by own Virtual Machines, it can be used to rapidly deploy the Virtual Machines with consistent environment in batch.
+Moreover, users can also share their Private Images with other JD Cloud users."
 			},
 			{
 				"funcName":"",
-				"funcTitle":"Image Marketplace",
+				"funcTitle":"Marketplace Image",
-				"funcP":"The image provided by the service providers (including the official team of JD Cloud) in JD Cloud-Cloud Marketplace integrates the running environment or software of different service scenarios which is convenient for users to quickly deploy services."
+				"funcP":"TThe image provided by the service providers (including the JD Cloud team) in JD Cloud-Marketplace integrates the running environments or software for different service scenarios, which facilitate fast deployment of services."
 			}
 		]
 	}